How Will I Need to Participate and What Responsibilities are Required?

 4. Participate in Fundraising to help meet the school's operating budget and keep tuition low

 5. Participate on the board or a committee: See Board & Committee Positions

-6. Participate in one classroom cleaning during the school year
+6. Participate in 2 classroom cleaning during the school year

 What Does Registration as a Bates Student Mean?

 Parents are enrolled in a continuing education parenting program and are earning college credits.
 Working in the classroom is considered laboratory hours and attending Parenting Education opportunities is the lecture for the program. (see Parent Education Credits) Some of the Parenting Education classes are presented at Bates South Campus in Tacoma, some classes are offered online, and other Parenting Education opportunities are provided at the preschool during your child's class time.
 This gives parents numerous choices and opportunities throughout the year to learn more and earn the required 8 parent ed. credits.

 For more detailed information from Bates see the: Bates Parent Cooperative Preschools Handbook

 What are the Age Requirements to Register my Child?

 Toddlers/Yellow class - age 2 by August 31st